ligerfotis/H-AI_collab_game/README.md

 ### Configuration
 * In the game/config folder several YAML files exist for the configuration of the experiment.
 The main parameters are listed below.
-    * `game/discrete_input`: True if the keyboard input is discrete (False for continuous).
+    * `game:discrete_input`: True if the keyboard input is discrete (False for continuous).
 Details regarding the discrete and continuous human input mode can be found [here](https://github.com/ligerfotis/maze_RL_v2/blob/master/game)
-    * `SAC/reward_function`: Type of reward function.
+    * `SAC:reward_function`: Type of reward function.
 Details about the predefined reward functions and how to define a new one can be found [here](https://github.com/ligerfotis/maze_RL_v2/blob/master/game).
-    * `Experiment/mode`: Choose how the game will be terminated; either when a number of games, or a number of interactions is completed.
+    * `Experiment:mode`: Choose how the game will be terminated; either when a number of games, or a number of interactions is completed.
-    * `SAC/discrete`: Discrete or normal SAC (Currently only the discrete SAC is compatible with the game)
+    * `SAC:discrete`: Discrete or normal SAC (Currently only the discrete SAC is compatible with the game)

+* `game/network_config.yaml` contains the information of where to locate each component of the set-up (Maze_RL, Maze-Server and MazeUnity)
+    * (if applicable)`ip_distributor`: the location of an instance of the maze-server, that MazeUnity first speaks to, in order to know where to look for Maze-Server.
+      Can be located either on a remote server or locally (same machine as MazeRL).
+      Its purpose is to allow the Maze-Server or MazeRL moving to different locations.
+    * `maze_server`: the location of the maze-server.
+    * `maze_rl`: the location of mazeRL.

 ### Play
 Directions of how to play the game are given in [MazeUnity](https://github.com/ligerfotis/MazeUnity).